goodwordalchemy/algo_study/study_guide.md

 	* Base case is a triangle with two sides. (in top down)
 	* for bottom up, dp[i][j] is dp considering only nodes between i and j, so start with all triangles, then all 4 sided polygons, and so on. until you have everything in array.
 - [x] 375.
 Guess Number Higher or Lower II Medium
-- [ ] 546.
+- [x] 546.
 Remove Boxes Hard
-- [ ] 1000.
+- [x] 1001.
 Minimum Cost to Merge Stones Hard
+    - Follow ups (next challenges on this):
+        - [ ] Sentence Screen Fitting
+        - [ ] Greatest Sum Divisible By 3
+        - [ ] Restore the Array
+        - [ ] 1167.
+Minimum Cost to Connect Sticks
 - [x] 312.
 Burst Balloons Hard